Braves’ Michael Harris II leaves game after ‘jamming his right knee’

-MIAMI – The Braves were up, 13-4, over the Marlins, but it did not feel like it.
+MIAMI – The Braves were up, 13-4, over the Marlins Wednesday night, but it did not feel like it.

-And then at the end of the top of the sixth, Michael Harris II departed the game after appearing to injure his right knee after running out a groundout to end the inning.
+And then in the top of the sixth, center fielder Michael Harris II departed the game after appearing to injure his right knee after running out a groundout to end the inning.
 Harris ran through first base hard, touched the bag with his left foot, then stumbled.
-He appeared to hurt his knee when he tumbled over and his leg hit the ground awkwardly.
+He tumbled over and his leg hit the ground awkwardly.

 Harris held his right knee while sitting on the ground.
-Braves manager Brian Snitker and assistant athletic trainer Nick Flynn went out to check on Harris, who eventually walked off under his own power.
+Snitker and assistant athletic trainer Nick Flynn went out to check on Harris, who eventually walked off under his own power.

 Earlier this season, Harris suffered a lower back strain and spent three weeks on the injured list.
 He returned on April 28 in New York.